alexgibson/notify.js/README.md

 A handy wrapper for the [Web Notifications API](http://www.w3.org/TR/notifications/).

-Notify.js automatically handles requesting user permission and associated API events for you.
-It also goes some way toward bridging the gap between the current WebKit implementation and what's in the official W3C specification, by adding a few fallbacks.
+Notify.js automatically handles requesting user permission and associated Web Notification API events for you.

 Installation
 ---------------------------------------